alvinng4/grav_sim/docs/getting_started/index.md

 ///

 /// tab | Windows
-Installation is a bit complicated on Windows.
-You will need to compile the C library and then install the Python wrapper.
-You may follow the instructions in [Installation in Python](installation_in_python.md).

-Personally, I recommend using WSL (Windows Subsystem for Linux) to run grav_sim directly.
+Sorry, but we do not support Windows due to technical difficulties.
+You may try compiling with MinGW, or use WSL (Windows Subsystem for Linux) to run grav_sim directly.
 ///